 Are you training for three days per week?
 Then, why not add a fourth?

-If you’re training six days per week, why not decrease by one or two?
+If you’re training six days per week, why not decrease to four or five?

 If you workout your whole body each day, why not change your schedule to workout one muscle group or upper and lower body on separate days?